stipsan/redux-saga-sc/readme.md

 import * as reducers from '../reducers'

-import createSagaMiddleware from 'redux-saga' import { createStore, applyMiddleware } from 'redux' import { combineReducers } from 'redux-immutable'
+import createSagaMiddleware from 'redux-saga' import { createStore, applyMiddleware, combineReducers } from 'redux'

 import sagas from '../sagas'